Symbolic dynamical scales: modes, orbitals, and transversals: Symbolic dynamical scales

 and

 then we observe that

 and in fact

 Hence $b^{\mathcal K (\mathfrak s)}(z)$ is the cumulative generating function of the number of summands in the class of compositions represented by $a^{\mathcal K (\mathfrak s)}(z)$.
-This settles Theorem \ref{thm:main}, and also gives decompositions of the bivariate transversal and orbital generating functions,
+This settles Theorem \ref{thm:main}, and also gives decompositions of the transversal and orbital BGFs,

 and

 To determine the transversal and orbital dimensions of the whole set of vertex shift scales $\mathcal C^{(X)} \triangleq \varphi\big(\mathcal L(X) \big) = \cup_{\mathfrak s \in \mathcal A}\mathcal C^{(X,\mathfrak s)}$, it is required to take into account the intersections between each pair of symbols, otherwise multiple counting may occur.
 The analysis can be done one symbol at the time, adding only new contributions to the cumulative counting.